what is the process of get the coal mines

 WEBMineral processing is the process of separating commercially valuable minerals from their ores in the field of extractive metallurgy. ...
 An aqueous solution as a dense medium is used in coal processing in the form of a belknap wash and suspensions in air are used in waterdeficient areas, like areas of China, where sand is used to separate ...

-WEBSasol Mining operates six coal mines that supply approximately 40 million tons per annum of thermal coal feedstock to Sasol's operations in Secunda and Sasolburg, South Africa and to the export market.
-Our main operations comprise the Mooikraal colliery near Sasolburg in the Free State, and the Bosjesspruit, Impumelelo, Shondoni, Syferfontein ...
+WEB Mining operates six coal mines that supply approximately 40 million tons per annum of thermal coal feedstock to 's operations in Secunda and burg, South Africa and to the export market.
+Our main operations comprise the Mooikraal colliery near burg in the Free State, and the Bosjesspruit, Impumelelo, Shondoni, Syferfontein ...

 George Orwell: Down the Mine